utdata/rwdir/docs/02-intro.md

 ## Using R Notebooks

 For this class, we will almost always use [R Notebooks](https://rmarkdown.rstudio.com/lesson-10.html).
 This format allows us to write text in between our blocks of code.
 The text is written in a language called [R Markdown](https://rmarkdown.rstudio.com/lesson-1.html), a juiced-up version of the common documentation syntax used by programmers, Markdown.
-It's not hard to learn.
+We'll learn that in a moment.

 ### Create your first notebook